JAlcocerT/JAlcocerT/content/blog/r_flexdashboards.md

 * You can use it in the Github Page link: <https://jalcocert.github.io/R_is_Great/>
   * And check the code to get ideas at: <https://github.com/JAlcocerT/R_is_Great/tree/main/Flexdashboards>

+> See how to organize flexdash - https://rstudio.github.io/flexdashboard/articles/using.html

+### Deploying Flexdashboards to Github Pages

+You can generate the flexdashboard to html ([knit](https://jalcocert.github.io/JAlcocerT/r-knitt-package-guide/) it), by pressing `CTRL+SHIFT+K`

+When it finishes, you can see a `.html` file with the same name of your `.Rmd`

 ---

 ## FAQ

+Ive been playing with `~/Documents/cyclingthere/z_my_dashboardv2.Rmd` or `R_Flexdashboards_Cycles.Rmd`.

 ### Other Ways to Present Data with R